Guide to Knowledge Management Best Practices, Tools, and Features

 Ensure articles are updated regularly

-Regular updates of articles, FAQs, and self-help guides are essential.
-Otherwise, if knowledge base articles are out-of-date, then customers are going to be unhappy, support tickets or calls will increase again, and CSAT scores will go down.
+Regular knowledge audits and updates of articles, FAQs, and self-help guides are essential.
+Otherwise, if knowledge resources are out-of-date, then customers are going to be unhappy, support tickets or calls will increase again, and CSAT scores will go down.

 Or, if internal knowledge base articles are outdated, then staff will find it harder to do their jobs.
 That could have a subsequent impact on employee satisfaction and, in turn, customer satisfaction, as well.